• Skip to primary navigation

 If I’m at a restaurant with a vegan reuben, I know what I’ll be ordering.
 And I’ve been known to concoct road trips just because there’s vegan reuben at the end of it.

-Once upon a time, David and I would come up with any excuse for making the 7-hour drive to Kansas City, mostly so that we could eat at FÜD.
-They specialized in jackfruit & raw dishes.
+Once upon a time, my husband and I would come up with any excuse to make the multi hour trek to Kansas City, mostly so that we could eat at FÜD, where they specialized in jackfruit & raw dishes.

-Even before they closed, making a FÜD-style jackfruit sandwich had been on my to-do list for a while.
+Once they closed their doors, making a FÜD-style jackfruit sandwich moved to the top of my to do list.
 I’m so excited to finally share my recipe with you today!

 A vegan reuben sandwich needs four things: